SashaKuperman1973/TestDataFramework/README.md

       ...{populate/test}
     }

-NOTE: root namespace is TestDataFramework.
+NOTE: Root namespace is TestDataFramework.
 The PopulatorFactory is in namespace TestDataFramework.Factories.

-Of course replace all values with what you need.
-Currently you need to specify the default catalogue.
+Replace all values with what you need.
+Note that you need to specify the default catalogue in the connection string if there are any classes involved in an Sql Server population session that don't have a TableAttribute with a catalogue given.
-For the next iteration I plan to associate specification of the catalogue with the individual class/type being populated, which would override this value.
-For now, if you need multiple databases in play at the same time you should nest the factory.CreateSqlClientPopulator using statements.

 Right now only properties, not field members are populated.
-This tool is mostly designed to be used to populate DTOs for your tests when the in-memory option is used.
+This tool is designed to be used to populate DTOs for your tests when the in-memory option is used and/or to run tests that include the persistence layer when the Sql Server option is used.

 For database population you would create a class that mirrors the database table schema, if you don't already have such a class.
+You can use the included GUI tool to generate classes from Sql Server tables.
+See the New Features section below.
-Values written to the database are also populated into the related classes, like with the in-memory populator.
+Values written to the database are also populated into the related classes, as with the in-memory populator.

-While in-memory testing can be done right on your DTO, primay/foreign key relationship and other items such as maximum string length are specified with attributes on properties.
+While in-memory testing can be done right on your DTO, primary/foreign key relationships and other items such as maximum string length are specified with attributes on properties.

-NOTE: For properties to be picked up, they must be public with a getter and a setter.
+NOTE: For properties to be picked up, they must be public with a public getter and setter.

 Here is an example of how to specify the objects to be generated.
 The usage is identical for both populators.